How to Prepare for the USMLE Step 1: A Complete Study Guide

 The USMLE Step 1 evaluates a medical student’s understanding of the principles and mechanisms underlying health, disease and modes of therapy, as well as their ability to synthesize and apply important concepts to the practice of medicine.

-The content reflects subjects covered during the initial two years of medical school (the Basic Sciences portion).
+The content reflects subjects covered during the initial two years of medical school (the Basic Science portion).
 Step 1 is graded on a pass/fail basis.

 When Do You Take USMLE Step 1?